hyphacoop/site-for-TIP-data/README.md

 We use GitHub Actions for deployment via GitHub Pages to the [testnets.hypha.coop](https://testnets.hypha.coop) domain.
 The staging branch is deployed to Netlify at [hubtestnets.netlify.app](https://hubtestnets.netlify.app/).

+## Project structure

+- `scripts/` contains the code used for automating changes for the TIP data and the page index
+- `site/` holds all the code and assets for the deployed web site
+- `template/` has the page template to be used for creating new pages
+- `.github/workflows` is where the github actions for building and deploying the site

 ## Creating new pages

 ### From template